Doogiemuc/populating-cache/README.md

 When you call `put(path, value)` then the algorithm walks along `path` and stores `value` at the end of the path.
 All intermidate elements along the path (objects & arrays) will automatically be created.

+## Time to life (TTL)

+When you `put` a value into the cache, then metadata about that value will also be stored.
+Each value can have a time to life after which it expires.
+When you try to `get` and expired value, then it is be refetched from the backend.
+When a value is expired, then also its children are considered to be expired.
+(But not referenced entities.
+They have their own TTL.)

 ## Populate DB references (DBref)